The Morning Papers

 The lyrics of the song concern Prince falling in love with Mayte Garcia, and sticks to the theme of the movie 3 Chains o' Gold, where Mayte (a princess in Egypt) and Prince meet after her father is assassinated by seven mysterious men.
 Prince sings about the things they do together and how other people do not value/understand the bond they share.
 Musically, the song is a pop-rock ballad with an emphasis on guitar.
-The video is notable for featuring Prince embracing "the grunge look".
+The accompanying music video, directed by Randee St. Nicholas, is notable for featuring Prince embracing "the grunge look".